deepaksood619/deepaksood619.github.io/docs/technologies/elasticsearch/getting-started.md

 ## Compound query clauses

-Compound query clauses wrap other leaforcompound queries and are used to combine multiple queries in a logical fashion (such as the [bool](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html) or [dis_max](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-dis-max-query.html) query), or to alter their behaviour (such as the [constant_score](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-constant-score-query.html) query).
+Compound query clauses wrap other leaf or compound queries and are used to combine multiple queries in a logical fashion (such as the [bool](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html) or [dis_max](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-dis-max-query.html) query), or to alter their behaviour (such as the [constant_score](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-constant-score-query.html) query).

 ## Relevance Score